Bigbabi1999/holbertonschool-higher_level_programming/python-more_data_structures/README.md

-hello my balls is better than your balls
+i want to have mg 42 that is high then your balls